topjohnwu/Magisk/docs/tools.md

 An applet of `magisk`, the CLI to control MagiskHide.
 Use this tool to communicate with the daemon to change MagiskHide settings.

 ```
-Usage: magiskhide [--option [arguments...] ]
+Usage: magiskhide [action [arguments...] ]

-Options:
+Actions:
-  --status          Return the status of magiskhide
+   status          Return the status of magiskhide
-  --enable          Start magiskhide
+   enable          Start magiskhide
-  --disable         Stop magiskhide
+   disable         Stop magiskhide
-  --add PKG [PROC]  Add a new target to the hide list
+   add PKG [PROC]  Add a new target to the hide list
-  --rm PKG [PROC]   Remove from the hide list
+   rm PKG [PROC]   Remove target(s) from the hide list
-  --ls              List the current hide list
+   ls              Print the current hide list
+   exec CMDs...
+Execute commands in isolated mount
+                   namespace and do all hide unmounts
+   test            Run process monitor test
 ```